CApy-RPI/mvp/README.md

-# CApy - Club Assistant in Python
+# CAPY - Club Assistant in Python

 [![Tests](https://github.com/CApy-RPI/mvp/actions/workflows/tests.yml/badge.svg)](https://github.com/CApy-RPI/mvp/actions/workflows/tests.yml)

 ## **Overview**

-Welcome to **CApy** — an all-in-one club managerial software built for efficiency and ease of use.
+Welcome to **CAPY** — an all-in-one club managerial software built for efficiency and ease of use.
 Using **Discord** as the primary communication platform, this bot automates administrative tasks like attendance tracking, student verification, meeting reminders, and more.
 Whether you're starting a new club or managing an established one, CApy helps you focus on what matters most.

 ## **Features**